gregorwolf/SAP-NPM-API-collection/apis/ux-specification/README.md

 # @sap/ux-specification

-This package specifies the structure of SAP Fiori Element templates in form of typescript types and JSON schema files.
+This package specifies the structure of SAP Fiori elements templates in form of typescript types and JSON schema files.
 You can find the JSON schemas under dist/schema.
-It is used by SAP Fiori Tools (see documentation link below) but can also be used independent from this application.
+This package is used by SAP Fiori tools (see documentation link below) but can also be used independently of this application.

-The major and minor version of this specification package matches the major and minor version of SAPUI5, which contains Fiori elements.

-_Example_:
-`@sap/ux-specification@1.76.x` specifies the Fiori elements that are delivered with SAPUI5 version 1.76.x
+Each major version of this specification package corresponds to one or more major versions of SAPUI5.
+A new major version is usually set up for each SAPUI5 version that has a long-term maintenance.
+The major versions of @sap/ux-specification differ in the scope of supported properties and capabilities, in analogy with the SAP Fiori elements' capabilities of the SAPUI5 major version.
+The relevant SAPUI5 versions of a specification version are linked by tags.

-The module supports both the OData V2 and the OData V4 version of the templates (aka FioriElementsVersion), you thus can find two different access points for the typescript definitions:
+The module supports both the OData V2 and the OData V4 version of the templates (aka FioriElementsVersion), so you can find two different access points for the typescript definitions:

 - src/v2.ts comprises the OData V2 definitions
 - src/v4.ts comprises the OData V4 definitions

-JSON schemas are provided for the following schema types:
+(Generic) JSON schemas are generated from the typescript definitions for the following schema types (enum TemplateType):

-- FioriElementsVersion.v2:  Application, ObjectPage, ListReport and OverviewPage
+- FioriElementsVersion.v2:  Application, ObjectPage, ListReport, AnalyticalListPage and OverviewPage
-- FioriElementsVersion.v4:  Application, ObjectPage, ListReport
+- FioriElementsVersion.v4:  Application, ObjectPage, ListReport, AnalyticalListPage and FreestylePage

-Further schema or template types are planned within the next releases.
 You can retrieve any generic schema via schemaAccess.ts.

-Besides the specification, src/api.ts provides functions that can be used with SAP Fiori apps in connection with the JSON schemas:
+Besides the type definitions and schemas, src/api.(d.)ts provides functions that can be used by SAP Fiori apps in connection with the JSON schemas:

-- generateSchema: converts one generic schema to an application specific one, enriched by app specific information like annotations.
+- generateSchema: converts one generic schema to an application specific one, enriched by app-specific information such as the annotations (as far as they are relevant for setting up the schematic view of the app, for instance collections like facets, columns, actions).
 - importConfig: imports information from the app, like manifest settings or SAPUI5 flexibility changes, into one JSON configuration file that relates to a given schema (representing the central settings of the app or of a page of the app).
-- exportConfig: exports from one JSON configuration file, returning an updated manifest.json file and a list of SAPUI5 flexibility changes.
+- exportConfig: exports from one JSON configuration file, returning an updated manifest.json file and a complete list of all current SAPUI5 flexibility changes and view or fragments.
+- exportConfigEntityByPath: exports a single property or section from the given config.json that is specified by a path expression, returns only the updated artifacts.
+Supported for List Report, Object Page and Analytical List Page.
+- deleteConfigEntityByPath: deletes a single property or section from the given config.json that is specified by a path expression.
+Supported for List Report, Object Page and Analytical List Page.
 - importProject: imports information from the app and generates all schemas and JSON configuration files.
 - importProjectSchema: imports information from the app and generates all schemas but no JSON configuration files.
 - getApiVersion: returns the given API version.
-The API version starts with 1 and will only be increased in case of incompatible changes where the consumption layer must react on.
+The API version starts with 1 and will be increased in case of incompatible changes to which the consumption layer must react.
-- generateCustomExtension: generates custom extensions, e.g. Custom Page, Custom Column etc. for a V4 application by using the `@sap-ux/fe-fpm-writer`.
+- generateCustomExtension: generates custom extensions, e.g. custom pages, custom Columns etc. for a V4 application by using the `@sap-ux/fe-fpm-writer`.

 When calling any API function you may pass a logger instance for collecting any messages.
 The interface of your logger must fit to the ExtensionLogger definition.
 If no logger is passed, the output channel for messages is the console.

 ## Constraints

-The definitions and functions do not handle the OData annotations of the SAP Fiori Element templates.
+The API functions do not modify any OData annotations.

 ## Support